cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 With game expiry, you have now covered the game theoretic risks that arise when 2 players are playing a game.
 This tutorial lets you add an extra layer with wagers or stakes.
 Players choose to wager _money_ and the winner gets both wagers.
 The forfeiter loses their wager.

-Your application already includes all the necessary modules, in fact `bank` is the one you need.
-Let's start with letting players wager in the staking token of your application.
-This is the most straightforward way of doing.
+Your application already includes all the necessary modules.
+This tutorial relies on the `bank` module.

+Start by letting players wager in the staking token of your application.

 ## New Information